alping/medical-reference-cards/README.md

 # Medical reference cards
 This is an effort to create a series of reference cards, usable to anyone involved in health care and medicine.
 This is a free and open source project (GNU-GPL), and as such you are at liberty to use the resources here pretty much as you wish (see the LICENCE).
-However, this is very much a work in progress and no guarantee for the correctness or completeness of these cards can be given.
+However, this is very much a work in progress and thus no guarantee for the correctness or completeness of these cards can be given.
 Use these cards at your own risk.
-With that said, the goal for this project is to provide an accurate, usable, and expandable collection of reference cards.
+With that said, the goal for this project is to provide an accurate, usable, and expandable collection of medical reference cards.
 Please feel free to contribute!

 ## Usage
 This is a collection of reference cards for the use in medical practice.
 These cards are designed to be printed, folded, laminated, and put on a key ring, or to be viewed on a screen, of for example a phone or tablet.